Diamond CVD Personnel

 - Mr Ed Mahoney (email@example.com) - is studying for a PhD in the area of gas-phase diagnostics from diamond CVD plasmas funded by the UK Diamond Science and Technology CDT.

 - Mr Michael James (firstname.lastname@example.org) - is a student doing a PhD studying n-type doping of diamond and surface functionalisation, funded by the Bristol Functional Nanomaterials CDT.

-- Mr Fabian Fogarty (email@example.com) - is a student with the Diamond Science and Technology CDT doing a PhD in surface functionalisation of diamond for thermionic emission applications.
+- Mr Fabian Fogarty (email@example.com) - is a student with the Diamond Science and Technology CDT doing a PhD in surface functionalisation of diamond for thermionic emission applications, funded by the UK Diamond Science and Technology CDT.

 - Ms Emily Pole (firstname.lastname@example.org) - is a student with the Functional Nanomaterials CDT doing a PhD in electron emission from diamond surfaces.

 - Mrs Tahani Almutairi (email@example.com) - is a student doing a PhD studying methods for n-type doping of diamond.

 - Mr Ed Smith (email@example.com) - is a PhD student studying diamond deposition methods, and in particular deposition of diamond onto GaN.